The Various Meanings and Uses of the term “Pigging”.

 Just out of interest, we’ve put together a list of definitions of the word pigging which you may (or may not) have come across.

 HPS (whose website you are on) specialises in providing systems for other companies that process liquids.
-These systems use a technology called “pigging”.
+These systems use a technology called “pigging”, more properly called hygienic or sanitary product recovery systems.
 Unsurprisingly then, the vast majority of people that contact HPS or visit our website are interested in the type of technology that HPS provides, i.e. pigging systems, equipment and related services.
 In this sense, the term ‘pigging’ is being used to refer to an industrial process which recovers residual liquids from the inside of process pipe lines rather than wasting it.

 However, while it’s common to use the word in reference to liquid product recovery systems, it also has other definitions and uses.
 Because it has more than one meaning, sometimes people land on our website or social media pages looking for different types of activity or product which also go by the name pigging.
 Occasionally, they even send us emails or call us.